 Did you know that one out of five of the world’s immigrants have chosen the United States as their new home?
 This short documentary filled me in on all the facts I didn’t know about when it comes to citizenship in this country.
 On top of being educational, it also made me question this process while ALSO make me so proud of all of the immigrants that have built this country and continue to do so.

 You will laugh, smile, feel empowered, angry, and even sad throughout this film.
 That’s the sign of a good one though.
 It gives a whole new meaning to our nation’s motto “E Pluribus unum.”

-I first learned about these documentaries, when I heard about it on NYT’s podcast, The Daily that I listen to every morning and knew I had to watch it.
+I first learned about this documentary on NYT’s podcast, The Daily, that I listen to every morning; so I knew I had to watch it.
 This documentary was groundbreaking when it came to Russia and the Sochi Olympics.
 It was by accident that the director discovered the makings of the Russian doping scandal.
 The intense cover-up behind it is crazy.
 You’ll be shocked that you didn’t know this was happening just a few years ago and the unbelievable story of mad scientists and scary politicians.